G. Alice Woolverton, Ph.D.

 .jpeg)

-Witnessing distressing content is linked to poor mental health
+Witnessing potentially traumatic events is linked to poor mental health

 -